hgc123123/nyush-cluster/nyush-cluster/docs/slurm/memory-allocation.md

 Other relevant segments are **code**, where the compiled code lives, and **data**, where static data such as strings displayed to the user are stored.
 As a side node, in interpreted languages such as R or Python, the code and data segments will refer to the code and data of Python while the actual program text will be on the heap.

-## Interlude: Memory in Java

-!!! note "Memory in Java Summary"

-    - set `-XX:MaxHeapSize=<size>` (e.g., `<size>=2G`) for your program and only tune the other parameters if needed
-    - also consider the amount of memory that Java needs for heap management in your Slurm allocations

-Java's memory management provides for some interesting artifacts.
-When running simple Java programs, you will never run into this but if you need to use gigabytes of memory in Java then you will have to learn a bit about Java memory management.
-This is the case when running [GATK](https://gatk.broadinstitute.org/hc/en-us) programs, for example.

-As different operating systems handle memory management differently, the Java virtual machine does its own memory management to provide a consistent interface.
-The following three settings are important in governing memory usage of Java:

-- `-Xmx<size>`/`-XX:MaxHeapSize=<size>` -- the maximal *Java heap* size
-- `-Xms<size>`/`-XX:InitialHeapSize=<size>` -- the initial *Java heap* size
-- `-Xss<size>`/`-XX:ThreadStackSize=<size>` -- maximal stack size available to a Java thread (e.g., the main thread)

-Above, `<size>` is a memory specification, either in bytes or with a suffix, e.g., `80M`, or `1G`.

-On startup, Java does roughly the following:

-- Setup the core virtual machine, load libraries, etc. and allocate (vsize) consume (rss) memory on the *OS (operating system) heap*.
-- Setup the *Java heap* allocate (vsize) and consume (rss) memory on the *OS heap*.
-  In particular, Java will need to setup data structures for the memory management of each individual object.
-- Run the program where Java data and Java threads will lead to memory allocation (vsize) and consumption (rss) of memory.

-Memory freed by the Java garbage collector can be re-used by other Java objects (rss remains the same) or be freed in the operating system (rss decreases).
-The Java VM program itself will also consume memory on the *OS stack* but that is negligible.

-Overall, the Java VM needs to store in main memory:

-- The Java VM, program code, Java thread stacks etc. (very little memory).
-- The *Java heap* (potentially a lot of memory).
-- The *Java heap management* data structures (so-called "off-heap", but of course on the *OS heap*) (potentially also considerable memory).

-In the BIH HPC context, the following is recommended to:

-- Set the Java heap to an appropriate size (use trial-and-error to determine the correct size or look through internet forums).
-- Only tune initial heap size in the case of performance issues (unlikely in batch processing).
-- Only bump the stack size when problems occur.
-- Consider "off-heap" memory when performing Slurm allocations.

 ## Memory Allocation in Slurm